RaviTambade/EAgroServices/Documentation/UserStories.md

 - As a collection manager,I want to assign new vehicle for shipment if there vehicle is not available so that I can add collection for shipment.

- I can add it in shipment so that i can transport it, I want the system to check if a vehicle is available.

- If not, I want the system to allow me to create a new shipment so that our collections can be transported in a timely manner.

-- As a collection manager, I want to ensure that the collections added to shipments are listed in the shipments' record so that I can have a clear overview of what is being transported, aiding in accurate monitoring and coordination.
+- As a collection manager, I want to ensure that the collections added to shipments are listed in  shipments' record so that I can have a clear overview of what is being transported.

-- As a collection manager, I want the ability to sort and filter collections based on different properties such as the farmer's name, crop type, container used, and date collected so that I can organize data effectively and gain insights for decision- making.
+- As a collection manager, I want to search and filter collections so that I can organize data effectively.

-- As a collection manager, I want to access a history of all collections for reference so that I can review past activities, identify trends, and make informed decisions based on historical data.
+- As a collection manager, I want to see a history of all collections for reference so that I can review past activities.

-- As a collection manager, I want to generate charts and reports based on specific time frames (yearly, quarterly, monthly, weekly) so that I can visualize collection patterns and trends during different periods, facilitating data- driven decisions.
+- As a collection manager, I want to see revenue charts based on specific time  (yearly, quarterly, monthly, weekly) so that I can analyze my income.

 - As a merchant, I want to  view a list of shipments sent from various collection centers so that I can track the movement of goods collections.

 - As a merchant, I want to have the ability to remove a collection from a shipment,so that I can maintain the quality of the shipments I manage.

 - As a merchant, I want the capability to change the status of a shipment (e.g.,inprogress, delivered), so that I can keep all stakeholders informed about the progress.

 - As a merchant, I want to categorize delivered shipments into "paid delivered" and "unpaid delivered" so that I can easily track the shipments .

 - As a merchant, I want to access a record of all past collections, so that I can Make business related decisions .
 - As a merchant, I want the ability to set and adjust collection rates for different,so that I can manage pricing based on market conditions.

 - As a merchant, I want to initiate  payments using account- to- account transfers or UPI ,so that I can enhance financial transaction efficiency.

 - As a merchant, I want to easily access my bank account statement so that I can track my business transactions.

 - As a merchant, I want to search and filter my bank account statement based on criteria like account numbers or transaction dates. so that I can quickly locate specific transactions.

 - As a merchant, I want to make payments to transporters for their services, so I can reduce need of third party application.

 - As a merchant, I want to filter a payment history by transporter, collection center and farmer, so that I can find specific financial records.

 - As a merchant, I want to view reports for different time frames (yearly, quarterly, monthly, weekly) so that I can identify trends and areas for business enhancement.

 - As a merchant, I want the ability to make payments to farmers and collection centers for the collections they provide , so that I can reduce need of third party application.

 - As a merchant, I want to search and filter collection invoices  so that I can quickly locate specific ones.
                                                           **********
 - As a transporter ,I want to see my already added vehicles to system, so that I can efficiently manage and track the available vehicles.

 - As a transporter,I want to add new vehicle to my business,so that I can increase my business revenue.

 - As a transporter,I want to see my recent shipments of each vehicle,so that I can track there performance.

-- As a transporter, I want to view shipment contents so that I can ensure proper handling and delivery.
+- As a transporter, I want to view shipment contents, so that I can ensure proper handling and delivery.

+- As a transporter, I want to edit my vehicle details, so that I can make necessary corrections.

+- As a transporter, I want to remove my vehicle details, so that I can it will help me to keep my business information up to date.

+- As a transporter,I want to view my shipment history as per selected time interval ,so that I can analyze my business.

+- As a transporter, I want to view my charges of each shipment ,so that I can analyze my charges as per shipment.

+- As a transporter,I want to view my payment against an each shipment, so that I analyze my financial bank statements.

                                                          *************
                                                          *************
 - As a farmer, I want to view a dashboard that displays my current orders, pending shipments, and completed transactions, allowing me to manage my sales effectively.

 - As a farmer ,I want to the dashboard should display an overview of recent collections and their status so that farmer can updated with his resent collection.
 - As a farmer ,I want to  the ability to view detailed information about each collection so that farmer can access the details of each collection.
 - As a farmer ,I want to the information to be displayed includes the collection date, collection center details, and the total amount of goods collected so that farme will able to see the date wise collection details.